 Chavalit says: You did not come from an election.
 Put that down right now!

 For those who oppose Thaksin, the calls seemed self-serving.
-They contend military control of the government is vital to restoring unity (the highest Thai ideal) and instituting reforms and law and order measures that elected governments never would.
+They contend that military control of the government is vital to restore unity (the highest Thai ideal) as well as institute reforms and create law and order–things that elected governments never would do.
 In the cartoon this is likened to fighting a fire.

 In the cartoon, Pheu Thai politicians are depicted as “fierce animals”–cunning people who are dangerous to be around.]